top of page

 tap or fall asleep.
 YES/NO?

-I remember when I was told how to tap it s was pretty casual “hey anonymous white belt” if you feel your in danger, just tap or say tap”
+Being told how to tap is pretty casual “hey white belt” if you feel your in danger, just tap or say tap”

 BJJ Report Choking can get us arrested

-Can we go to prison for choking someone in a fight?
+Can we go to jail for choking someone in a fight?

 Becoming accustomed to stressful situations is the key to success in Jiu Jitsu across all arenas whether it be on IBJJF approved mats, or the mean streets of whatever dive bar you picked a fight in.
-Being able to identify when a strangle will put you out, and staying calm as your air supply is dwindling is the key to turning a shit situation into a win.
+Being able to identify when a strangle will put you out, and staying calm as your air supply is dwindling or when the blood stops feeding your Jiu Jitsu addicted brain is the key to turning a shit situation into a win.

 Related Posts